Is Taiwan's COVID success story in jeopardy? | DW | 18.05.2021

 Authorities are now trying to identify the source of several clusters responsible for the unprecedented outbreak.
 To contain the spread, the Taiwanese government introduced a series of new measures.

-Last week, Taiwan's Health Minister Chen Shih-chung warned during a press conference that Taiwan is facing a serous situation, and raised the alert level in Taipei.
+Last week, Taiwan's Health Minister Chen Shih-chung warned during a press conference that Taiwan is facing a serious situation, and raised the alert level in Taipei.

 Since May 15, all bars, clubs and gyms around Taiwan have been closed and a mandatory mask policy is in place.
 The size of indoor and outdoor gatherings has been limited.